-- Federal appropriations for the U.S. Forest Service (USFS) are not sufficient to cover the costs of forest management and conservation.
-Furthermore, the USFS doesn't have enough staff to adequately patrol and monitor the Wilderness and backcountry trails in our area. - Backcountry use continues to rise, reflecting population growth and demographic changes along the Front Range and elsewhere in the nation.
-A National Survey on Recreation and the Environment (2000-2007) indicates that participation in outdoor recreation activities increased by 25-31% and that Americans' interest in nature and naturebased recreation is changing.
+Federal appropriations for the U.S. Forest Service (USFS) are not sufficient to cover the costs of forest management and conservation.
+Furthermore, the USFS doesn't have enough staff to adequately patrol and monitor the Wilderness and backcountry trails in our area.

+Backcountry use continues to rise, reflecting population growth and demographic changes along the Front Range and elsewhere in the nation.
+A National Survey on Recreation (2000-2007) indicates that participation in outdoor recreation activities increased by 25-31% and that Americans' interest in nature and nature-based recreation is changing.
 Activities such as birdwatching and nature photography have increased by 19 to 26%, and kayaking has increased by 63%.
-In 2015, the Arapaho & Roosevelt National Forests were visited by six million people, the second highest number of visits to a National Forest in the nation. - Many backcountry users have no idea what a designated Wilderness is or why it must be left "untrammeled" by people.
-A majority of them know very little about low-impact camping.
-If there is nobody to inform visitors about appropriate Wilderness use, some of our Wilderness areas could become so heavily impacted that additional restrictions on public use will be imposed.
+In 2015, the Arapaho & Roosevelt National Forests were visited by six million people, the second highest number of visits to a National Forest in the nation.